brkhrdt/rag-mcp/README.md

 # MCPRAG

+This project implements a Retrieval Augmented Generation (RAG) system focused on the retrieval component.
+It provides functionality to ingest various document types, process them into searchable chunks, and retrieve the most relevant information based on a given query.
+The system is designed with modularity, allowing for flexible integration with different embedding models and vector stores.

 ## Project Embellishment: Architectural Vision and Solution Approach

 The core idea of this project is to combine a powerful language model with a retrieval mechanism to provide more accurate and contextually relevant answers.
 The initial `README.md` provides a good foundation with `ingest` and `query` functions, and mentions `transformers`, Parquet, and text chunking.